-It starts off with mixing some melted butter, sugar, brown sugar, vanilla, and egg together.
+It all starts off with mixing some melted butter, sugar, brown sugar, vanilla, and egg together.
 The melted butter and brown sugar are what gives you that nice soft and chewy texture.

 - 1/2 cup butter, melted